01alex/FEUP-SDIS/README.md

 ## Proposed grade ceiling

-Given the described features, and application architecture, the group considers 20 to be a valid ceiling for the final grade.
+Considering the basis architecture and extra functionalities, the group considers 20 (twenty) to be a valid ceiling for the final grade.